sharetribe/flex-docs/src/docs/ftw-introduction/ftw-hourly/index.md

-By default, FTW-hourly uses a transaction process [preauth-unit-time-booking](https://github.com/sharetribe/flex-example-processes/tree/master/preauth-unit-time-booking) which is a unit-based process and has value `time` in `create-booking` booking action.
+By default, FTW-hourly uses a transaction process [preauth-unit-time-booking](https://github.com/sharetribe/flex-example-processes/tree/master/preauth-unit-time-booking) which is a unit-based process and has value `time` in `create-pending-booking` booking action.

 > **Note:** `BookingDatesForm` and `EditListingAvailabilityForm`
 > components have been removed from the template as they are heavily